xenote-app/baklava/README.md

 ### Install and Run

-1. Clone baklava `git clone https://github.com/ahamal/baklava.git`
+1. Clone baklava `git clone https://github.com/xenote-app/baklava.git`
-2. Change into the baklava folder and install `npm install -g`
+2. Change into the baklava folder `cd baklava`
+3. Install dependencies `npm install` and then install the app globally  `npm install -g`
-3. Create a `sandbox` folder somewhere
+4. Create a `sandbox` folder somewhere
-4. Change into the sandbox folder and launch using `baklava launch`
+5. Change into the sandbox folder and launch using `baklava launch`
-5. Connect using the Notebook.
+6. Connect using the Notebook.

 Note: The default port for HTTP is 3456 and HTTPS is 3444

-### Allowing HTTPS
+### Allow HTTPS
 Due to browser security, you cannot to connect `xenote.com` to a port/domain that is not "localhost".
 To override this behavior you could do one of two things.

 #### Use ngrok.